-At this year’s festival, community, sports and youth teams as well as Breast Cancer Survivor teams are expected to paddle and race for medals and awards.
+At this year’s festival, community, sports and youth teams as well as Breast Cancer Survivor teams will paddle and race for medals and awards.
 Anyone can learn how to paddle a dragon boat and form a team.
 Interested individuals can form their own dragon boat team by gathering 20-24 of their friends, family, and co-workers.

 HISTORY OF DRAGON BOATING

 Rich in tradition and Chinese culture, Dragon Boating dates as far back as 2,500 years ago.
 Legend says that dragon boating was conceived when Qu Yuan, a great poet, was exiled by the King and in great hopelessness Qu Yuan then committed suicide on the fifth day of the fifth lunar month.
 The community was deeply saddened by his death and paddled out in search of his body; hitting the water with their paddles and beating drums.
 Thus tradition was formed by creating dragon boat races in his memory.
 Although there are varying stories embedded within the many regions of China; each legend carries the same significant Chinese cultural themes of virtue, spirit, loyalty, and honor.

 With the Dragon having great importance within the Chinese culture, the boat is very symbolic.
 In China, a Dragon represents strength and has encouraging powers, especially over water.
 Traditionally, each boat has an ornately carved dragon’s head at the bow and a tail for the stern.
 The hull is painted with dragon scales.
 Dragon boat paddlers not only have strength and endurance, but have exquisite teamwork and harmony.

 The 2023 Pittsburgh Dragon Boat Festival offers a day of great fun and team-building for novice or intermediate community teams, as well as an opportunity for competitive sport teams to compete in an ERDBA qualifying event.